Skip to main content

 rfbrowser show-trace output/trace.zip

-Investigate different tabs and features on the trace file.
+Investigate the different tabs and features in the trace viewer.

 1.2.4 Coverage

-Write a new test to collect coverage from google.com by Start Coverage and Stop Coverage keyword.
+Write a new test to collect coverage from google.com using the Start Coverage and Stop Coverage keywords.

 *** Settings ***